NLnetLabs/rpki-doc/source/krill/remote-publishing.rst

 If your CAs have somehow become out of sync with their repository, then they will automatically re-sync whenever there is an update like a renewal of manifest and crl (every 8 hours), or whenever ROAs are changed.
-However, you can for that *all* Krill CAs re-sync using the following:
+However, you can force that *all* Krill CAs re-sync using the following:

 .. code-block:: text